HunterBelanger/papillon-ndl/docs/install/index.rst

 PNDL_TESTS
   This is used to build the unit tests, and is turned off by default.

+PNDL_SHARED
+  Builds a shared library, as opposed to a static library.
+This is turned on by default.
+When building on Windows, this will automatically be turned off.

+PNDL_INSTALL
+  Adds and exports the installation targets for PapillonNDL.
+This is truned on by default, but can be turned off if using PapillonNDL as a build dependency in another project.

 Several other standard cmake options will also be usefull in many cases, and are therefore listed here: